jamohile/joob/README.md

 queue.queueJob(job);

-// At any time while the job is pending, running, or completed const data = job.export();
+/* At any time while the job is pending, running, or completed
+ * This gives you information about job status, the operations it contains, and important metrics.
+ */
+const data = job.export();
 ```